Loading...

 Finally, there's deportation defence.
 If you receive an obligation to return (zobowiazanie do powrotu), you have a narrow window to respond.
 A lawyer can file for suspension of the order, argue for humanitarian grounds, or challenge procedural errors in the deportation decision.
 This is the highest-stakes area of immigration law, and attempting it without professional help is extremely risky.

 The honest answer is that most straightforward immigration procedures in Poland can be handled without a lawyer if you're organized, patient, and comfortable with basic Polish (or have a Polish-speaking friend).
-If your employer is sponsoring your work visaand their HR department knows the process, you probably don't need to pay 3,000 PLN for a lawyer to do the same thing.
+If your employer is sponsoring your work visa and their HR department knows the process, you probably don't need to pay 3,000 PLN for a lawyer to do the same thing.
 The same goes for EU citizens registering their residence, student visa renewals with the same university, and simple temporary residence renewals where nothing about your situation has changed: same job, same address, same employer.

 Where you should strongly consider hiring a lawyer is when the stakes are high and the situation is complex.
 If you've had a previous visa refusal, the next application carries extra scrutiny, and a lawyer can help address the reasons for the prior rejection.
 If you're facing deportation or have received an obligation to leave, time is critical and mistakes are irreversible.
 If you're changing immigration status, say, from a student visa to a work permit, or from employment to self-employment, the paperwork becomes significantly more complex because you need to satisfy the requirements of the new status while properly closing out the old one.